bkruotsalainen/notenook/README.md

 # 🌷 NoteNook
 NoteNook is a planner where you can organize your notes, to dos and memos all in one spot.
-You can search or filter your tasks with fun icons and see all current months deadlines from a calendar.
+You can search or filter your tasks with fun icons and see all current months deadlines in a calendar.

 ## 🎉 Try it out!